Travel Smart Guide

 The ESTA is very similar to the automated visa that you purchase to enter Australia and is completely paperless.

 *Under certain circumstances (eg. if you have a criminal record) you may require a visa and you could be refused entry into the USA.
-For more information on why you may need a visa, please visit our Passport and Visa FAQ's.

 To qualify for the US Visa Waiver programme you must NOT: